Jupiter's Legacy (TV series)

-Jupiter's Legacy is an American superhero television series that premiered on Netflix on May 7, 2021, based on the comic book series of the same name by Mark Millar and Frank Quitely, and published by Image Comics.
-Produced by Millarworld, Di Bonaventura Pictures, and DeKnight Productions, the show was developed for television by Steven S. DeKnight who initially served as showrunner, but was replaced by Sang Kyu Kim midway through production.
-It stars Josh Duhamel, Ben Daniels, Leslie Bibb, Andrew Horton, Elena Kampouris, Mike Wade and Matt Lanter.
-The series received mixed reviews, and was canceled after one season, with a spin-off continuation, a live-action adaptation of Supercrooks, ordered to series.
+Jupiter's Legacy is an American superhero television series that premiered on Netflix on May 7, 2021.
+Based on the 2013–2022 comic book series of the same name by Mark Millar and Frank Quitely, the show was developed for television by Steven S. DeKnight, who initially served as showrunner, but was replaced by Sang Kyu Kim midway through production.
+It stars Josh Duhamel, Ben Daniels, Leslie Bibb, Andrew Horton, Elena Kampouris, Mike Wade, and Matt Lanter.
+The series received mixed reviews from critics, and was canceled after one season, with a spin-off continuation, a live-action adaptation of the 2012 comic book Supercrooks, ordered to series.
 Super Crooks, an anime adaptation of Supercrooks set in the same fictional universe as Jupiter's Legacy, preceding the additional live-action series, was released to Netflix in November 2021.

 Synopsis

-Shortly after his father's suicide in 1929, triggered by Black Thursday, former businessman Sheldon Sampson travels to an uncharted island in the Atlantic Ocean, where he, his brother, Walter and four others received superpowers.
-He then creates a superhero team called the Union of Justice and his guiding ideals - never kill anyone, never interfere in political matters - remain unchanged over the near-century of his adventures as the Utopian.
+Shortly after his father's suicide in 1929, triggered by Black Thursday, former businessman Sheldon Sampson travels to an uncharted island in the Atlantic Ocean, where he, his brother Walter, and four others receive superpowers.
+He then creates a superhero team called the Union of Justice and his guiding ideals – never kill anyone, never interfere in political matters – remain unchanged over the near-century of his adventures as the Utopian.

-However, the next generation of superheroes, including his children, struggles to live up to his rigid ideals and high expectations.
-When Sheldon's son, Brandon seemingly kills one of their greatest foes, it ignites a public debate over whether those ideals are still relevant.
+However, the next generation of superheroes, including his children, struggle to live up to his rigid ideals and high expectations.
+When Sheldon's son, Brandon, seemingly kills one of their greatest foes to save Sheldon's life, it ignites a public debate over whether those ideals are still relevant.